-Reductions in housing benefit, combined with rising rents, are contributing to a rise in homelessness and inadequate housing.
-Central and local government need to do more to understand the impact of housing insecurity on children.
-This will complement existing analysis that shows that regular moves between childcare and educational settings is detrimental on a child's educational attainment and limits their opportunities.
+Reductions in housing benefit, combined with rising rents, are contributing to a rise in homelessness and inadequate housing.^{ix} Central and local government need to do more to understand the impact of housing insecurity on children.
+This will complement existing analysis that shows that regular moves between childcare and educational settings is detrimental on a child's educational attainment and limits their opportunities.^x

 The impact of policy and funding decisions on low income households must be monitored, with provisions in the Welfare Reform and Work Act 2016 on Housing Benefit, Tax Credits and Employment and Support Allowance doing little to address the reasons why people claim benefits.
-To reduce reliance on welfare and move people out of poverty, they need access to employment, and reduced outgoings, primarily through improving access to affordable housing.